 The only drawbacks to staying in Field

 Truffle Pigs Lodge was comfortable, free from crowds, and a perfect base camp except for one thing – the trains.
-I happen to like them, so they didn’t bother me.
+I happen to think they’re cool, so they didn’t bother me.
 But I have to warn you that they may wake you up at night when they pass through town.

 We got up early to leave for a hike at Lake Louise but had to pass over the tracks to get to the highway.
 What was sitting in the way?
 A big long train!
 For about 10 minutes we didn’t know if we would be able to get out to meet our guide.
 Finally, it moved. . . slowly. . . but it was a sight to see.

 There are also mosquitos near the lakes during the summer.
 They love me and guess who got most of the bites?
 Next time, I’ll take along some repellent.

 Read my other posts about our trip to the Canadian Rockies below: